alejandroq/serverless.deepdive.edu/README.md

 - pay as you go
 - infrastructure as code
 - recouped maintanence overhead
-- enough automation to make Tesla jealous
+- enough automation to make Tesla jealous (everything is a CLI command)

 We will accomplish the aforementioned via the classic "Hello World" and "Todo List" applications.